 As an experienced consultant in both cardiology and medicine, Jeremy provides outpatient and inpatient management of a wide range of cardiac and medical conditions.
-Within the NHS he delivers cardiology inpatient services at Calderdale Royal Hospital and has a weekly outpatient clinic at Huddersfield Royal Infirmary, which is usually on a Wednesday afternoon.
-He is a high volume angiography and angioplasty operator supporting both elective and acutely unwell patients at Calderdale and Huddersfield, whilst supporting 24/7 regional emergency angioplasty services at Leeds General Infirmary catering for wider patients within West Yorkshire.
+Within the NHS he delivers cardiology inpatient services at Calderdale Royal Hospital and Huddersfield Royal Infirmary.
+He has a weekly NHS outpatient clinic at Huddersfield Royal Infirmary, which is usually on a Wednesday morning.
+Jeremy is a high volume angiography and angioplasty operator supporting both elective and acutely unwell patients at Calderdale and Huddersfield, whilst supporting 24/7 regional emergency angioplasty services at Leeds General Infirmary catering for wider patients within West Yorkshire.

-In the private sector Jeremy holds outpatient clinics at Spire Elland Hospital and has admitting rights for inpatients at both Spire Elland Hospital and Spire Leeds Hospital, where interventional cardiac procedures can be performed if required.
-He is a registered provider with many established medical insurance companies including Cigna, PruHealth, Simply Health, WPA, AXA PPP, AVIVA and BUPA.
+In the private sector Jeremy holds outpatient clinics at Spire Elland Hospital and the BMI Huddersfield.
+He has admitting rights for inpatients at Spire Elland Hospital, BMI Huddersfield and Nuffield Leeds Hospital where interventional cardiac procedures can be performed if required.
+He is a registered and fee assured provider with many established medical insurance companies including Cigna, PruHealth, Vitality, Simply Health, WPA, AXA PPP, AVIVA, April UK and BUPA.
 Many patients choose to self pay whether this be for ongoing care or just for an initial consultation.
 This offers them added convenience, rapid access to appointments, a consultant opinion along with continuity of care, seeing the same doctor on each occasion.

 His patients present with very varied underlying medical problems, from the very straightforward to the very complex.
 He is happy to undertake more routine cardiac health screening to identify and modify future cardiovascular risk.
 Many patients have a range of additional non cardiac conditions and Jeremy enjoys taking a holistic approach to their care.
 This is of particular relevance increasingly in older patients who may be taking a range of different medications.
 Where conditions require additional specialist input then Jeremy has developed a wide network of colleagues to whom he can refer when needed.